ztangerineio/vanilla/README.md

 1. Ubuntu 22.04
 2. Docker
-   i.
-Docker installation instructions for Ubuntu distributions can be found at <https://docs.docker.com/engine/install/ubuntu/>
+   1. Docker installation instructions for Ubuntu distributions can be found at <https://docs.docker.com/engine/install/ubuntu/>
-   ii.
-Or, you can use the convenience script in this repo. (<https://github.com/ztangerineio/vanilla/blob/main/ubuntu-docker-installer.sh>)
+   2. Or, you can use the convenience script in this repo. (<https://github.com/ztangerineio/vanilla/blob/main/ubuntu-docker-installer.sh>)
 3. A CUDA-capable GPU (This will work with CPU only)
-4. Local docker environment and daemon prepped with nvidia container toolkit
+4. Local docker environment and daemon prepped with the nvidia container toolkit

 ### Preparing your local docker environment